uos/ros2_tutorial/ex04_navigation/README.md

 In many cases it is not required to have multiple modes in the belief state.
 But sometimes it is.
 For example when doing global localization.
 Normally, the computational effort increases when doing MCL over SLAM.

 (*) The term SLAM - simultaneous localization and mapping - does not exclude the usage of multimodal belief states.
 However, most of the recent SLAM software has an underlying unimodal belief state.
+Some SLAM approaches add past pose estimates to the belief state; its dimensionality is growing with each pose added.
+If interested, search for pose graphs or factor graphs.

 MCL ([Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_localization)):